 Want to move your own piano?
 Before you weigh out this decision (literally and figuratively), let me offer a few facts about moving to help think this through.

-How Much Do Pianos Weigh1.
-Safety first.
+1. Safety first.
 Last month’s blog we looked at string tension and that there are roughly 19 tons (conservatively) of string pressure on any piano.
 To keep the piano from buckling under such strain, cast iron was introduced into the piano over 150 years ago.
 This cast iron plate or frame results in pianos weighing so much.
 The SMALLEST piano weighs in more than twice to three TIMES the weight of an adult.
 While average adults weigh anywhere from 130 lbs to 210 lbs, the smallest pianos weigh nearly 400 – 450lbs.
 A mid sized grand (6’) weighs in at 700lbs.
 Baby grands and tall old upright pianos, 550lbs.
 Semi-concert grands come in at about 800-900 while full concert grands that you would see on stage, 1000 lbs – 1200lbs!
 Before you consider moving a piano, think through the concept that these pianos weigh much more than you do.
 A tipping piano or one that is moving down a staircase is a force that should not be taken lightly.

 2. Piano wheels.
 To be clear, piano wheels are only designed to move away from the wall 6 inches when you need to do seasonal vacuuming.
 They were NEVER designed for piano moving (the exception being concert grand casters for rolling on a stage but they are still not meant for moving locations).
 You will never see a piano mover utilising the small 1 or 2 inch wheels of a piano.
 A rubber wheel piano dolly is the only way to move a piano.
-Back to point 1, this instrument that weighs 400-1200 pounds Damaged floors caused from piano wheelsmust first be lifted on to a dolly and then wheeled around.
+Back to point 1, this instrument that weighs 400-1200 pounds must first be lifted on to a dolly and then wheeled around.
 The wheels of a piano provide enough force to damage ANY floor.
 It will crush wood fibers and you will have a difficult if not impossible time getting rid of any dents or roller marks.
 Even doing the 6 inch move for vacuuming will show marks in the floor if you’re not careful.
 The dents are subtle but noticeable.
 See the picture on the left.

 3. Protection.
 Piano finishes are durable… relatively.
 But when faced with rope or strap burns, walls, concrete edges, piano finishes are incredibly soft.
 Polyurethane finishes (as in black shiny look) are a little like glass ~ they look great until you damage them.
 Sit them in a room and they can look like new for decades.
 Dent, scrape or scar them and they are tricky (sometimes impossible) to touch up.
 Professional movers have thick blankets that protect these finishes.
 They have straps that are cinched snugly over these pads to protect any movement of the piano against any sharp surface.